-9.3 When the players remaining in the game have made their bet wagers, the player shall place his/her cards face down on the layout.
-Then, the dealer shall turn all the remaining cards in his/her hand face up and declare the highest poker value of the hand.
+9.3 When the players remaining in the game have made their Bet Wagers, the player shall place his/her cards face down on the layout.
+Then, the Dealer shall turn all the remaining cards in his/her hand face up and declare the highest Poker Value of the hand.

-9.3A The casino operator may, at its discretion, direct where players place their cards on the layout.
+9.3A The Casino Operator may, at its discretion, direct where players place their cards on the layout.

 9.4 When handling the cards, players shall at all times ensure that the cards remain on or above the area of the table.
 The cards must not be removed from the table.